 Report from the Board of Commissioners

-The Board of Commissioners (“BOC”) values the continuing efforts demonstrated by the Directors, Management and staffs of PT Matahari Putra Prima Tbk (“Company/MPPA”) in bringing the Company to overcome the retail market challenges in 2019.
-Throughout the year, MPPA continued a series of important actions to stay focus in bringing best of Fresh products to its consumer retailing strategy.
-Further streamlined changes within organization structure and continued cost controls were also carried out.
-These would support the Company in strengthening its strategic foundation and business direction going forward.
+Amid the ongoing Covid-19 pandemic impacting global market and Indonesia, The Board of Commissioners (“BOC”) highly values the commitment and continuing efforts by the Directors, Management and staffs of PT Matahari Putra Prima Tbk (“Company/MPPA”) in navigating the Company to overcome business challenges within this difficult situation.
+Throughout 2020, MPPA continued a series of important actions to stay focus in bringing best of fresh products to its consumer retailing strategy.

-The BOC has been closely monitoring and reviewing the Company’s strategy, acknowledging changes in the market and advising the Directors and Management in executing key actions to bring the Company aligning toward consumer retailing.
+The BOC has been closely monitoring and reviewing the Company’s strategy, acknowledging changes in the market and advising the Directors and Management in executing key actions.

-We are delighted to see that the Company is starting to deliver good progress as the result of its focus and commitment being consumer-centric retailer through a solid execution of right merchandise assortments with great focus on Fresh products, competitive pricings, promotions and store activities tailored to meet the daily household needs.
-The Company also continued its focus in assortment reviews and inventory management with a goal to focusing on fast moving, productive SKUs and to reducing slower unproductive items for better cash flow.
-Intensive reviews and implementation were carried out in store operation with the re-launch of selected Hypermart, Primo and Foodmart formats to adapt the market changes as well as further reduction the Company’s exposure from unprofitable B2B business.
+We are delighted to see that the Company is able to continue its commitment as consumer-centric retailer with right merchandise assortments focusing on fresh products, competitive pricing, offline and online promotions to meet the daily household needs.
+The Company also continued its focus in assortment reviews and inventory management with a goal to focusing on fast moving, productive SKUs and to reducing slower unproductive items for better cashflow.

-Cost structure was continued being examined to support a lower merchandise margin business by looking at a number of operational efficiencies.
-These include headcount productivity optimization in organization structure, a shift of marketing spending from conventional nationwide media advertising to a more cost-effective social media approach and community-based marketing as well as the development of online O2O e-commerce to adapt the changing consumer lifestyle.
-With these cost efficiency actions, the Company was able to achieve a 14.3% savings in its selling, general, and administrative expenses compared to the previous year.
+Cost control measure was continued being examined to support a lower merchandise margin business by looking at a number of operational efficiencies.
+These include headcount productivity optimization both at stores, distribution centers and head office, a further shift of marketing promotion spending into cost-effective online social media, digital promotion approach and community-based marketing.
+With these cost efficiency actions, the Company was able to achieve a further 15% savings in its selling, general, and administrative expenses compared to the previous year.